The Vectrex Captrex

 I need three channels, so I'll have to use ASIO drivers (The pro audio driver standard for multichannel low latency audio in Windows).
 But.. this was awful.
 Trying to find out how to capture anything other than stereo is a pain in the arse.
 It seems no-one on the face of the earth has ever really bothered.
 At least with public facing plugins.

 I tried FMOD thinking that's the standard.
-The examples were either 20 years old, didn't work, didn't exist, or simply just made some weird assumptions about 5.1 surround speaker setups etc. The API is pretty terrible to.
+The examples were either 20 years old, didn't work, didn't exist, or simply just made some weird assumptions about 5.1 surround speaker setups etc. The API is pretty terrible too.
 Really surprised me as I assumed it was clean (which it probably is for anything other than what I want to do!)

 I then tried the BASS plugin.
 And.... it just worked.
 The API is really straightforward and to the point.
 AJ helped me with some C to C# pointer conversions and we were off!